Symmetries in open quantum dynamics

+The open dynamics of a subsystem is described by a completely positive map when the initial density matrix for the entire system is a product of a density matrix for the subsystem and a density matrix for the rest of the entire system.
+Then our definition of a symmetry described by a unitary symmetry operator for the subsystem is just that the change of the density matrix for the subsystem is the same whether the unitary symmetry operator is applied before or after the map.
+Our definition also applies when the open dynamics of the subsystem is not described by a completely positive map, and it allows unitary symmetry operators that are not just for the subsystem.

-Symmetries have not played as big a role in open quantum dynamics as in the complete quantum dynamics of a closed system.
-One reason may be that structures where we might see symmetries are changed.
-The Schr\"{o}dinger picture can look quite different for the open quantum dynamics of a subsystem.\cite{Nielsen2000,Breuer2002,AttalH,AttalM,AttalR,Alicki2007,Rivas2011} There may be no Schr\"{o}dinger equation, no wave function or state vector, because the state of the subsystem can be a mixed state described by a density matrix, not a pure state described by a state vector, even when the the state of the entire system that contains the subsystem is a pure state described by a state vector and the dynamics of the entire system is described by a Schr\"{o}dinger equation.
+Symmetries can look different for open quantum dynamics than for the complete quantum dynamics of a closed system.
+Structures where we might see symmetries are changed.
+The Schr\"{o}dinger picture is quite different.\cite{Nielsen2000,Breuer2002,AttalH,AttalM,AttalR,Alicki2007,Rivas2011} There may be no Schr\"{o}dinger equation, no wave function or state vector, because the state of the subsystem can be a mixed state described by a density matrix, not a pure state described by a state vector, even when the the state of the entire system that contains the subsystem is a pure state described by a state vector and the dynamics of the entire system is described by a Schr\"{o}dinger equation.
 The state of the subsystem can change between more or less pure or mixed as a pure state of the entire system changes in time.
 The time dependence of the density matrix for the subsystem may be described by a Gorini-Kossakowski-Sudarshan/Lindblad equation \cite{GKS,Lindblad} when necessary assumptions are satisfied or approximations are made.
 Completely positive maps of density matrices \cite{Kraus1971,Kraus1983} may be used when the density matrix for the entire system is a product of the density matrix for the subsystem and a density matrix for the rest of the entire system and, since that condition changes in time, maps with various different properties \cite{pechukas94,alicki95,pechukas95,stelmachovic01a,jordan04,jordan05,jordan05b,jordan08,Rybar,jordan09,jordan10} also may be brought in, further developing the basic picture \cite{ECGMathewsRau,jordan1961map,jordan1962map} of quantum dynamics as linear maps of density matrices.